Do You Need Dust Control Training?

 |Site/Facility Subject to Rule 310||310 Basic

 |Site/Facility Subject to Rule 316||316 Basic||N/A||316 Basic||316 Comprehensive|

 |Site/Facility Subject to both Rule 310 and Rule 316||316 Basic||N/A||316 Basic||316 Comprehensive|

 All water truck and water-pull drivers (including subcontractors) must complete at least basic dust control training.
 Drivers on sites subject to Rule 310 can take either the 310 basic or the 316 basic training.
 Drivers on sites subject to Rule 316 must take the Rule 316 basic training.

 Site Superintendents and Other On-Site Representatives (Small Sites)

-If a site has more than one acre of disturbed surface area, and less than five acres of disturbed surface area, then the site superintendent or other on-site representative of the permit holder must complete at least basic dust control training.
+If a site has more than one acre but less than five acres of disturbed surface area, the site superintendent or other on-site representative of the permit holder must complete at least basic dust control training.
 Note that any site subject to Rule 316, with a rated or permitted capacity of 25 tons or more per hour, regardless of acreage, is subject to the requirements for large sites (below).